January 9, 2012 - Monday

 President and CEO of Altius Space Machines

 Jonathan Goff is President and CEO of Altius Space Machines.
 He is an entrepreneur, inventor, and space technologist, with a track record in envisioning the future and working to make it reality.
-As a co-founder of Masten Space Systems, Jonathan participated in building that company into one of the leading competitors in the suborbital RLV industry, and as their Lead Propulsion Engineer, he played an important role in Masten's victory in the Northrop Grumman Lunar Lander Challenge.
+At Altius, Jonathan has led space robotics development efforts including systems for capturing and eliminating space debris, servicing and assembling spacecraft, and simplifying space logistics.
+Jonathan is currently leading a space robotics project for NASA to investigate a system for retrieving a large boulder off of an asteroid in support of NASA's Asteroid Redirect Mission.
+Prior to founding Altius, Jonathan was a co-founder of Masten Space Systems, where he participated in building that company into one of the leading competitors in the suborbital RLV industry, and as their Lead Propulsion Engineer, he played an important role in Masten's victory in the Northrop Grumman Lunar Lander Challenge.
 Jonathan is also a published space technologist, with papers on space technology development, orbital propellant depots, and space architectures, as well as being proprietor of the Selenian Boondocks space technology and policy blog.
 Jon's educational background includes a BS in Manufacturing Engineering (1999) and a MS in Mechanical Engineering (2007), both from Brigham Young University in Provo, UT.
-In addition to his space background, Jonathan has demonstrated experience in manufacturing operations, having led the design and installation of a mass-production assembly line at Blendtec at the age of 19.
-Jonathan's mix of vision and practical skills led directly to his decision to found Altius Space Machines.

 SPEAKER: Scott Tibbitts